middyjs/middy/README.md

 needed.
 At the end of the error middlewares sequence, the response is returned to the user.

-If no middleware manages the error, the lambda execution fails reporting the unmanaged error.
+If no middleware manages the error, the Lambda execution fails reporting the unmanaged error.

 ### Async/Await support